lblod/frontend-embeddable-notule-editor/README.md

 This plugin is in charge of inserting and manipulating structures, for inserting the structures you will find the buttons on the insert menu of the right sidebar, for example if you are in besluit mode you will only have a button that says `Insert article`, if you are in regulatory statement mode you will be able to insert titles, chapters, sections...
 After inserting a structure you will be presented with a card, where you can move up and down the structure or delete it.
 For deleting you have 2 options, deleting just the structure (if possible) trying to upwrap the content or deleting the structure with its content.

-Note that all ofthese buttons can be disabled if the action is not possible.
+Note that all of these buttons can be disabled if the action is not possible.

 ![article structure card](https://imgur.com/2zkbNw3.png)

 ### Table of Contents